Young1906/Young1906.github.io/content/about.md

 draft: false
 ---

+2024: Currently looking for PhD Opportunity in the field of AI/ML.
+My research interest lies in Reinforcement Learning and Physics-Informed Machine Learning.

-I am 29 (as of 2022).
+2022: I am 29.
 My undergrad was Economics at a local university, and I am going back to school so I can pursue higher education in the field of Machine Learning & Artificial Intelligence.